Half-siblings are pretty straight forward. But half-relatives can confuse most genetic genealogists when they review DNA matches.

 So an easy way to look at this is a half relationship is related through ½ of the most recent common expected pair of ancestors.

-That can seem pretty simple, but when you go back a generation, it can really get confusing.
+That can seem pretty simple, but it can really get confusing when you go back a generation.
 Take a look at this.
-We have our half-siblings, they share one parent.
+We have our half-siblings.
+They share one parent.

 ↪️ Confused about DNA and genealogy?

 Grab your copy of this FREE DNA guide: